CorinaWan/DIT5411-Wong-Po-Yi/README.md

 - Shearing: M = np.array([[1.0, 0.5, 0.0], [0.5, 1.0, 0.0], [0.0, 0.0, 1.0]], dtype=np.float32)
                                 augmentedImage = cv2.warpPerspective(imgBeforeAugmentation, M, (int(w * 1.5), int(h * 1.5))
             Enlarge the image by 1.5 times

 After augmentation, 200 augmented images per Chinese Character will be generated.
 Their filename's format is (Chinese Character)_aug_001 to (Chinese Character)_aug_200.
-They are put on /OutPut_Sample/ folder and then all folders and files are compressed to Output_Sample.zip and need to use 7-Zip to zip them.
+They are put on /OutPut_Sample/ folder and then all folders and files are compressed to Output_Sample.zip and need to use 7-Zip to unzip them.